mikejudd/ITGluePowerPack/README.md

 # UpstreamITGluePowerPack
 Don't go mainstream, go [Upstream!](https://en.upstream.se/)
-Checkout our [blogg](https://upstream.se/blogg/) or more specifically our [Kaseya VSA PowerPack](https://upstream.se/blogg/upstream-power-pack/).
+Check out our [blogg](https://upstream.se/blogg/) or more specifically our [Kaseya VSA PowerPack](https://upstream.se/blogg/upstream-power-pack/).
 Sign up for it [here](http://go.upstream.se/guide-eng-power-pack).

 # What is Power Pack?
 Power Pack was originally created as a mean to get people started with scripting, agent procedures and reports in [Kaseya VSA](https://www.kaseya.com/products/vsa).